+\emails{a.ghodousian@ut.ac.ir, chopannavaz@ut.ac.ir} \CorrespondAuthor{A. Ghodousian} \oddPageHead{On the nonlinear programming problems subject to a system of generalized BFRE defined with continuous t-norms} \evenPageHead{A. Ghodousian, M. S. Chopannavaz}

-This paper, in the first step, develops the system of bipolar fuzzy relational equations (FRE) to the most general case where the bipolar FREs are defined by an arbitrary continuous t-norm.
-Also, since fuzzy relational equations are special cases of the bipolar FREs, the proposed system can be also interpreted as a generalization of traditional FREs where the fuzzy compositions are generally defined by any continuous t-norm.
-The consistency of the continuous bipolar FREs is initially investigated and some necessary and sufficient conditions are derived for determining the feasibility of the proposed system.
-Subsequently, the feasible solutions set of the problem is completely characterized.
-It is shown that unlike FREs and those bipolar FREs defined by continuous Archimedean t-norms, the feasible solutions set of the generalized bipolar FREs is formed as the union of a finite number of compact sets that are not necessarily connected.
-Moreover, five techniques have also been introduced with the aim of simplifying the current problem, and then an algorithm is accordingly presented to find the feasible region of the problem.
-In the second step, a new class of optimization models is studied where the constraints are defined by the continuous bipolar FREs and the objective function covers a wide range of (non)linear functions such as maximum function, geometric mean function, log-sum-exp function, maximum eigenvalue of a symmetric matrix, support function of a set, etc. It is proved that the problem has a finite number of local optimal solutions and a global optimal solution can always be obtained by choosing a point having the minimum objective value compared to all the local optimal solutions.
-Finally, to illustrate the definitions, theorems and algorithm presented in the paper, a step-by-step example is described in several sections, whose constraints are a system of the bipolar FRES defined by Dubois-Prade t-norm (that is a continuous non-Archimedean t-norm).
+\abstractijfs{ As a starting point, this paper develops the system of bipolar fuzzy relational equations (FRE) to the most general case, where bipolar FREs are defined by an arbitrary continuous t-norm.
+Due to the fact that fuzzy relational equations are special cases of bipolar FREs, the proposed system can also be viewed as a generalization of traditional FREs, in which the fuzzy composition can be defined by a continuous t-norm.
+In order to determine the feasibility of the proposed system, some necessary and sufficient conditions are presented for studying continuous bipolar FREs.
+This is followed by a complete analysis of the set of feasible solutions to the problem.
+Contrary to FREs and bipolar FREs defined by continuous Archimedean t-norms, the feasible solutions set of generalized bipolar FREs consists of a finite number of compact sets that are not necessarily connected.
+Further, five techniques have been outlined in an attempt to simplify the current problem, and then an algorithm has been presented to find the feasible region of the problem.
+Next, we present a class of optimization models subject to continuous bipolar FRE constraints, in which the objective function incorporates a wide range of (non)linear functions, such as maximum functions, geometric mean functions, log-sum-exp functions, maximum eigenvalues of symmetric matrices, support functions for sets, etc. Considering that the problem has a finite number of local optimal solutions, the global optimal solution can always be obtained by choosing the point with the minimum objective value among these local optimal solutions.
+Lastly, as a means to illustrate the definitions, theorems, and algorithms presented in the paper, a step-by-step example is presented in several sections, in which the constraints are a system of bipolar FREs defined by the Dubois-Prade t-norm, which is a continuous non-Archimedean t-norm. }